nobuyuki83/Physics-based_Animation_2021S/doc/submit.md

 ## Trouble Shooting

-I mistakenly submit the assignement in the `master` branch
+I mistakenly submit the assignement in the `main` branch

 - Make a branch `task<number>` and submit again